 - To loosen skins for easy peeling, as in the case of peaches and tomatoes

 - To set a bright green color and keep vegetables from turning an unappetizing gray, as with asparagus, greens, peas, or green beans

 - To leach out bitterness, especially in hearty cooking greens such as kale, collard greens, and dandelion greens

 - To parboil items before adding them to a dish or later cooking them in a different method

 What's the difference between blanching and parboiling?
 Blanching requires a quick cooling off in an ice water bath that isn't always necessary with parboiling.
+Parboiling is a way of semi-cooking the item, so it can cook for a shorter time in the main dish it is being used in.
 After blanching is complete, use your fruits or vegetables as the recipe dictates and discard the water.